Geoblock/FermiPS/README.md

-# TetraGraph
+# TetraStars
-The program to construct a tetrahedral network for known coordinates of Gaia stars
+The program to construct a tetrahedral network for known coordinates of Hypparcos and Gaia stars